mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 #### clanWarAttack

 **Description:** Executes an attack against a specific Guild War slot.
-Can be used for both hero battles (slots 1-20) and titan battles (slots 21-40).
+Can be used for both hero battles and titan battles.

 **Request (Hero Battle):**
 ```javascript